 - Retinal exam: During this test, specialized eye drops are administered to dilate your pupils.
 This enables our doctors to examine the back part of your eye, including the retina, optic disc, choroid, and blood vessels.
 These drops will take several hours to wear off, which will cause impaired vision and light sensitivity.

 - Tonometry: This exam measures the pressure inside your eye, which helps us identify glaucoma and other eye diseases.

 Diabetic Eye Exams

 In addition to our traditional eye exams, we offer comprehensive diagnostic screening for diabetic retinopathy for patients with diabetes or for those who are at higher risk of developing diabetes.
-This exam includes a visual acuity test, retinal screening, and fluorescein angiography.
-These assessments allow us to measure the quality of your vision, the health of your retina and optic nerve, and whether you have any serious concerns, like leaking blood vessels or damage to the retinal nerve.
+This exam includes a visual acuity test and comprehensive retinal evaluation.
+These assessments allow us to measure the quality of your vision, the health of your retina and optic nerve, and identify any serious concerns, such as leaking blood vessels.
 With any medical condition, early detection and diagnosis are essential to determining and receiving the best form of treatment for optimal health.